hamolicious/back-in-5/README.md

 The message and art can be overriden with the following environment variables.
 Place these in your `.tmux.conf` after the plugin definition.

-`LINKDING_TMUX_MESSAGE_SH`: A path to a bash script echoing the message, see default below which is used if this variable is left unset.
+`BACK_IN_5_MESSAGE_SH`: A path to a bash script echoing the message, see default below which is used if this variable is left unset.

 ```bash
 #!/bin/bash